Grand 120-cell

 In geometry, the grand 120-cell or grand polydodecahedron is a regular star 4-polytope with Schläfli symbol {5,3,5/2}.
 It is one of 10 regular Schläfli-Hess polytopes.

 It is one of four regular star 4-polytopes discovered by Ludwig Schläfli.
 It is named by John Horton Conway, extending the naming system by Arthur Cayley for the Kepler-Poinsot solids.

 Related polytopes

 It has the same edge arrangement as the 600-cell, icosahedral 120-cell and the same face arrangement as the great 120-cell.

+It could be seen as another 4D analogue of the three-dimensional great dodecahedron due to being a pentagonal polytope with enlarged facets.